 The Workgroup discussed the GC0097 scope to understand which aspects of the GB TERRE process were settlement related (and so were to be dealt with within the BSC workgroup P344), and which were related to service provider-to-TSO coordination which is specific to Grid Code and GC0097.
+The discussions and views of the Workgroup are outlined below.
 Diagram 1 below sets out the interaction between Grid Code (GC0097 in purple) and BSC (P344 in green) process areas: